Movie Review

 Chris Evans

-Director: David Ayer
+Director David Ayer

-Producer: Lucas Foster, Alexandra Milchan, Erwin Stoff, Julian Wall, Michele Weisler
+Producer Lucas Foster, Alexandra Milchan, Erwin Stoff, Julian Wall, Michele Weisler

-Distributor: Fox Searchlight Picture
+Distributor: Fox Searchlight Pictures.
+Trademark logo.

 “Their city.
 Their rules.
 No prisoners.”

 “Street Kings” is the story of a corrupt police department that justifies its actions in order to bring justice to the people… or so it seems.
-Keanu Reeves plays Detective Tom Ludlow, played by Keanu Reeves, who under the supervision of Captain Jack Wander, Forest Whitaker’s character, has a green light to break whatever laws necessary to catch criminals.
+Keanu Reeves plays Detective Tom Ludlow, who under the supervision of Captain Jack Wander, Forest Whitaker’s character, has a green light to break whatever laws necessary to catch criminals.
 Ludlow finds himself questioning his loyalties while investigating the murder of a fellow detective.
 Granted, this isn’t an innovative police movie.
 Much of the script has already been played out previously in several other films, but during this movie, the viewer is left wondering who to trust and what’s really behind the character’s motives.
 There is just enough action and guess work to keep the audience intrigued.

 Given its genre, “Street Kings” has over-the-top, graphic violence in several scenes, foul language littered throughout and plenty of characters with questionable morals.
 I would not recommend it for teens.
 That being said, this movie isn’t entirely dark and grim.
 Several characters provide a fresh dose of integrity and offer hope that good can triumph over evil.